Innsbruck bypass: Inntal tunnel

 The Inntal tunnel is a two line tunnel between Inn Valley and the Wipp valley.
 With a length of 12.696 km, it is currently the longest railway tunnel in Austria.
 It cost approximately €120 million to build.

 Construction of the Inn valley tunnel started in September 1989, with tunnelling from both ends.
-On 12 December 1992 in the tunnel was broken through and the tunnel was completed in July 1993.
+On 12 December 1992 the tunnel was broken through and the tunnel was completed in July 1993.
 After the track-laying, the wiring of the overhead electrical line and the installation of signalling in the tunnel, operations started on 29 May 1994.
 The tunnel was built using the New Austrian Tunnelling method.
-In contrast to other new tunnel, it is not built with slab track but instead is equipped with conventional ballasted track and concrete sleepers.
+In contrast to other new tunnels, it was not built with slab track but instead is equipped with conventional ballasted track and concrete sleepers.

 The excavated cross-section where it is not lined is 95 m2, where lining was planned it was 108 m2.
 The distance between the centres of the tracks is 4.70 m, corresponding with that of high-speed lines.